o-charts/manuals/oernc_en_US.md

 2. Go to OpenCPN, *Options → Plugins → oeRNC* and enable it.

-3. Go to [o-charts shop](https://o-charts.org/shop/index.php?id_category=14&controller=category) and license the chart sets you are interested in.
+3. Go to [o-charts shop](https://o-charts.org/shop/14-oernc) and license the chart sets you are interested in.
 Remember your access data to o-charts shop (email and password), you will need them later.
 Ignore this step if you have already bought your charts.

-4. If you want to assign your charts to a USB Key Dongle, plug it into a USB port now.
+4. If you want to assign your charts to a [USB Key Dongle](https://o-charts.org/shop/hardware/38-usb-key-dongle.html), plug it into a USB port now.
 Ignore this step if you do not have a dongle.

 5. Go to OpenCPN, *Options → Charts → oeRNC charts* tab and press *Refresh Chart List*.
 Use the arrows to show the hidden tabs.

 6. Login with your o-charts shop access data.

 7. If you are using a USB Dongle ignore this step.
 First you will need to identify your system with a *System Name*.
-If you install oeRNC charts the first time on this system, select *New* in the window, that will pop-up and provide a name (3 characters minimum and 15 maximum, no symbols or spaces).
+If you install oeRNC charts the first time on this system, select *New* in the window that will pop-up and provide a name (3 characters minimum and 15 maximum, no symbols or spaces).
 If the system has been used already, select the *System Name* that corresponds to it from the list.
 In case you select a wrong *System Name*, the install of the charts may proceed but they will reject to work.
 If you are installing your chart in a second system or you have reinstalled your OS then select *New* to create a new assignment.

 8. Follow on screen instructions to assign, download and install to your system or dongle the charts sets you licensed on the o-charts shop.
 Once you have consumed all your allowed assigments, the chart will not be available.